jsafrane/openlmi-doc/doc/mof/CIM_Synchronized.rst

     Partitioned: State of replication relationship can not be determined, for example, due to a connection problem.

     Invalid: The array is unable to determine the state of the replication relationship, for example, after the connection is restored; however, either source or target elements have an unknown status.

+    Restored: It indicates the source element was restored from the target element.

     ======== ===============